Designing for Sally: Turning Dashboards into Decision-Making Tools for Impact-Driven Employers

 🧭 Insight to Action: Reframing the Experience

 I shifted the focus from passive information to active decision-making.
-Instead of asking “Where do I find X?”, we asked “What should I act on today?”
+Instead of asking “Where do I find X?”, I asked “What should I act on today?”
 That single change grounded every design decision moving forward.

-Prioritize action over information
+Prioritize action over passive data

 Make insights digestible and dynamic